SocialBook User Guide

 Examples:

-• viewscheme 1 shows the schemes that the 1st person in the address book is attached to.
+• viewscheme 1 shows the schemes currently attached to the 1st person in last viewed person list.

 Delete a scheme from a person: deletescheme

-Deletes the specified scheme from the specified person in the address book.
+Deletes the specified schemes from the specified person in SocialBook.

 Format: deletescheme PERSON_INDEX i/SCHEME_INDEXS